eudoxia0/eudoxia0.github.io/article/_posts/2021-08-07-linear-types-exceptions.md

 }
 ```

+This is appealing because much of the hassle of pattern matching `Result` types
-But this approach is immensely limiting, because as stated above, many
+can be simplified by the compiler.
+But this approach is immensely limiting,
-fundamental operations have failure modes that have to be handled explicitly:
+because as stated above, many fundamental operations have failure modes that
+have to be handled explicitly:

 ```
 add : (Int, Int) -> Result<Int, Overflow>